manishkumar1509/Cab-Cancellation/README.md

 #The goal is to create a predictive model for classifying new bookings as to whether they will eventually get cancelled due to car unavailability.
 This is a classification task that includes misclassification costs.

-                                        #NaiveBayes and KNN model applied
+                                        SVM and KNN model applied